How I Build and Run This Website January 15, 2026

 ./run build-and-run-local

-This builds the site, creates a Docker image, and starts nginx on port 8080.
-Open http://localhost:8080 and I can preview exactly what will be deployed.
+It builds the site, creates a Docker image, and starts nginx on port 8080.
+Open http://localhost:8080 to preview exactly what will be deployed.

 What I Like About This Setup